Consensys/quorum-dev-quickstart/files/orchestrate/README.md

 ### d.
 Send private transactions <a name="orchestrate-priv-transactions"></a>

-PegaSys Orchestrate is compatible with **Quorum Tessera** and **Besu Orion** networks for private transactions.
+PegaSys Orchestrate is compatible with **Quorum Tessera** for private transactions.
 Private transactions are only available within participants of the consortium.

 <!-- In order to be able to follow next part of the tutorial you have to setup your selected network: -->
 <!-- ``` -->